MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 Next, let's analyze these items on a compoment-by-component basis.

-### The hard drive
+### Hard drive access times

 The average 10,000-RPM hard drive has a 7 ms seek time and a 3 ms access time.
 Seek time is the average amount of time it takes the read or write head to move to a location on the platter.
 Access time is the average amount of time it takes for the head to read or write the data to disk once it's in the correct location.
 Therefore, the average time for reading a unique block of data in a 10,000-RPM HD includes both seek and access times for a total of approximately 10 ms, or .010 seconds, per block of data.

 When every disk access requires the head move to a new location on the disk, the read or write behavior is called random.
-When all I/O is random, a 10,000-RPM HD can handle approximately 100 I/O per second (IOPS), based on this formula:
+When all I/O is random, a 10,000-RPM HD can handle approximately 100 I/O per second (IOPS).

 1000 ms per second ÷ 10 ms per I/O
 <!--Double check equation format in style guide-->